stillasmallvoice/epistles/gospel/writing as worship/empty journals.md

 expelling the poison of the cult that encouraged me to write in the first place.

 I often wish I could read some of those lost pages.
-See what I was thinking -
-with what I was wrestling.
+See what I was thinking; with what I was wrestling.
 But I believe they are lost for a reason.

 **They weren't my words.**